-21. Deck the scaffold and store the masons' walkboards on the shelf provided under the material boards.
+15. Deck the scaffold and store the masons' walkboards on edge as shown.
 This will prove to be a big timesaver.
 The boards will be ready when needed without having to go find them and walk them all in from the end of the scaffold.
 The cut-boards between towers are 80-1/2 inches long.
+To make the laborers' platform 4 boards, remove the snap pin on the outrigger and extend the pullout, be sure to replace the snap pin to avoid losing it.

 Planks must be installed according to OSHA standards for scaffolding.
 Planks must extend 6 to 12 inches past the center of their support.
-Planks must lap each other by at least 12 inches.
+Planks must overlap each other by at least 12 inches.
 Use only scaffold-grade planks.